eliona-smart-building-assistant/ews-app/USER-GUIDE.md

-# Exchange app
+# Exchange App

-### Eliona App for Microsoft Exchange booking integration
+### Eliona App for Microsoft Exchange Booking Integration

 > The Exchange app provides synchronization of Eliona asset bookings with Microsoft Exchange servers.

 This app is an extension to [Booking app](https://doc.eliona.io/collection/eliona-english/eliona-apps/apps/booking).
-Create a room list in Exchange, have these rooms available as bookable assets in Eliona and allow users book the rooms directly from Eliona.
+Create a room list in Exchange, have these rooms available as bookable assets in Eliona, and allow users to book the rooms directly from Eliona.

 ## Configuring Exchange Web Services (EWS)

-Follow these steps for Exchange Online and hybrid installations having user emails stored in Exchange online. *For Exchange server local installation or hybrid configuration with local-first accounts, skip this chapter and just obtain NTLM credentials and EWS API URL*
+Follow these steps for Exchange Online and hybrid installations having user emails stored in Exchange Online. *For Exchange Server local installation or hybrid configuration with local-first accounts, skip this chapter and just obtain NTLM credentials and EWS API URL.*

 > Please note that EWS for Exchange Online will be deprecated on October 1, 2026.
-This does not affect local exchange servers and hybrid configurations.
-More details on the retirement can be found on the [Exchange Team Blog](https://techcommunity.microsoft.com/t5/exchange-team-blog/retirement-of-exchange-web-services-in-exchange-online/ba-p/3924440)
+This does not affect local Exchange servers and hybrid configurations.
+More details on the retirement can be found on the [Exchange Team Blog](https://techcommunity.microsoft.com/t5/exchange-team-blog/retirement-of-exchange-web-services-in-exchange-online/ba-p/3924440).

 #### Permissions Limitation